What type of financial aid can I receive?

 There is a series of questions on the FAFSA that will determine your dependent/independent classification.

 What is the difference between a subsidized and an unsubsidized Stafford Loan?

 A subsidized Stafford Loan is a loan in which the government pays the interest for a student while he/she is in school and during the grace period.
 The grace period begins upon a student dropping below a halftime enrollment status unless the loan’s full grace period eligibility has already ended.
-Student begin paying interest upon going into repayment.
+Students begin paying interest upon going into repayment.

 An unsubsidized Stafford Loan accrues interest immediately upon disbursement.
 However, a student does not have to start repaying it until six months after his/her last date of attendance or dropping below halftime.
 It’s recommend, however, that you begin paying the interest each month to minimize total interest owed.
 When you leave school, the accrued interest on the unsubsidized loans will be capitalized (added to the principal).
 You will then pay interest on the interest that has been capitalized.

 Why didn’t I receive a subsidized Stafford Loan?

 For undergraduate students the subsidized Stafford loan is a need based loan and is determined based on the Expected Family Contribution (EFC) calculated on your FAFSA.
 In some cases a student’s EFC may be beyond the range of subsidized Stafford loan eligibility.
 Graduate student are no longer eligible for the subsidized Stafford loan.

 Can I get an early disbursement of my financial aid?

 We do not offer early disbursements of loan money nor do we disburse emergency loans.